kptdobe/k8055/README.md

 If you do not want to take care of the CPP part, I commited [libk8055.dylib](java/lib/libk8055.dylib) file.
 Thus once the project is cloned, just complile the java part and run `java -Djava.library.path="../lib" com.alex.k8055.Tester`.
 You should be ready to implement you own Java code on top of the library.

-Note: the code is a really first just, I will clean it up when I will write the web part of my project (control my K8055/VM110N from a web page).
+Note: the code is a really first shot, I will clean it up when I will write the web part of my project (control my K8055/VM110N from a web page).
 Expect some changes but when... ? ;)